 I’m cleaning out my mother’s house.
-Everything that isn’t throw away or given away has to come back here.
+Everything that isn’t thrown away or given away has to come back here.
 (There are boxes I’m to ship to my brother in Seattle.)

 I’m seeing again books I described in the high school diary.
 Newflash is one I didn’t mention.
 It’s the end-of-class anthology for the poetry workshop.
 The copy I’m looking at was Mom’s.
 She attended a couple class meetings and wrote a couple poems.
 Here’s one: